floookay/pluckey/README.md

 ### sandwich

 ![sandwich]()
-The sandwich case is a laser cut acrylic case for the plucky pcb from 3mm thick layers.
+The sandwich case is a laser cut acrylic case for the pluckey pcb from 3mm thick layers.
 I also built this with FreeCAD so feel free to adjust.
 The kerf of the files is set to 0.2mm so you might need to adjust that.

 | amount | part                 |